Guinea-Bissau profileA chronology of key events:

 2012 January - President Malam Bacai Sanha dies in hospital in Paris.
 National Assembly head Raimundo Pereira becomes interim president.

 2012 April-May - Soldiers topple the government.
-Interim President Pereira is detained, as is the front-runner in an ongoing presidential poll, former Prime Minister Carlos Gomes Junior.
-A transitional government, led by Manuel Serifo Nhamadjo, is formed.
-Politicians and the military agree to hold fresh elections within a year, but no specific steps are taken.
-The UN Security Council imposes travel bans on the coup leaders and their key supporters.
+Interim President Pereira and leading presidential contender and ex-PM Carlos Gomes Junior, are arrested.
+A transitional government led by Manuel Serifo Nhamadjo is formed.
+Fresh elections within are promised within a year but no action is taken.
+The UN imposes travel bans on the coup leaders and key supporters.

 2012 July - The UN Security Council expresses concern that drug trafficking has increased since the coup, and demands a return to constitutional rule.